EI-CoreBioinformatics/mikado/docs/Usage/Daijin.rst

 * *out*: Output file, ie the configuration file for Daijin.
 * *od*: Directory that Daijin will use as master for its jobs.
 * *genome*: Genome FASTA file.
 Required.
+* *transcriptome*: Optional reference transcriptome, to be used for alignment and assembly.
+Please note that Mikado will **not** use the reference annotation, it will only be used during the alignment and assembly steps.
+* *name*: Name to be applied to the genome, eg the species.

+.. warning:: The name must avoid containing spaces or any non-standard character.
+This string will be used among other things to determine the name of the index to be used by the aligners; if the string contains non-valid characters it will cause them - and on cascade Daijin - to fail.

+* *prot-db*: this parameter specifies a protein database to be used for BLAST.
+If none is specified, this step will be omitted.
 * *aligners*: aligner(s) to be used during the run.
 Currently, Daijin supports the following aligners:
     * *gsnap*
     * *star*